philiptran/garnet-hdb-carparks-availability/quest3-vr-producer/README.md

-# hdb-carpark-receiver-api
+# quest3-vr-producer

-This project contains sample code for HDB carpark receiver API to update the carpark slot availability in Garnet platform via API.
+This project contains sample code for a Quest3 VR headset data producer that sends VR headset telemetry and event data to the Garnet platform via SQS messaging.

 ## Deploy the sample application